sogladev/go-manifest-patcher/README.md

-# Golang Terminal File Downloader
+# Go Manifest Patcher

-A lightweight Go-based terminal downloader that uses a manifest to manage file updates.
+A lightweight Go-based terminal patcher that uses a manifest to manage file updates.
 It displays a transaction overview, provides detailed progress, and only overwrites files listed in the manifest.
 It does not remove extra files.
 Designed for easy extension with minimal dependencies.

 ![downloader](images/downloader.gif)